-On Track in Tarras
+On Track In Tarras

-Geoff Marks
+words and images by Geoff Marks

 There's a vast network of Central Otago trails to be explored between the Lindis Pass, Cluden Creek and Lauder Basin Conservation Areas which are ideal for experienced intermediate or advanced mountain bikers seeking a full-day adventure.
 This network of 4WD farm roads and tramping tracks connect SH8 between Tarras and the Lindis Pass to the Manuherika Basin near Lauder and St Bathans.